 Heather Bauer: Are Mega Menus Really Heroic?

 If a tree falls in the forest and no one is there to hear it, did it make a sound?
-What if you have a feature that your user can’t find?
-Does it really exist?
+What if you have a feature that a user can’t find - does it really exist?

 During this session I will cover: